 Network Address Translation (NAT) If all you want is to browse the Web, download files and view e-mail inside the guest, then this default mode should be sufficient for you, and you can safely skip the rest of this section.
-Please note that the ping utility does not work over NAT, and that there are certain limitations when using Windows file sharing (see chapter 6.3.3, NAT limitations, page 95 for details).
+Please note that there are certain limitations when using Windows file sharing (see chapter 6.3.3, NAT limitations, page 107 for details).